thibaudcolas/thib.me/src/django-docs/dsf-board-secretary-role.md

 ---

 This page provides an overview of what the Secretary role entails, and documents specific aspects of performing the role.
-For very specific tasks, see [DSF Board Secretary todos](/django-docs/dsf-board-member-todos.html).
+For very specific tasks, see [DSF Board Member todos](/django-docs/dsf-board-member-todos.html).

 ## Role